 Why bother writing any lines at all?
 Or for that matter, why bother even making a game?

-However, what most of the advises depict is the feeling of filling a form with lines, and if you are lucky, the lines will “fit” by giving a meaning through the gameplay.
+However, what most of the advises depicts is the feeling of filling a form with lines, and if you are lucky, the lines will “fit” by giving meaning through the gameplay.
 If not, one has to be prepared that the writing will be of no avail to the overall experience.
-One may think that it´s due to the narratively branched structure that has become a stylish element in games when the linearity of a story as a form of a dramatic arc is challenged and that makes the player “miss” the lines due to a choice.
+One may think that it´s due to the narratively branched structure that has become a stylistic element in games when the linearity of a story as a form of a dramatic arc is challenged and that makes the player “miss” the lines due to a choice.
 But that is not what the writer depicts.
 If someone doesn´t care, there must be someone that has said that there is no meaning to care about.
 And who could that be?
 The writer?
 The players?

 So basically to think regarding “filling a form” and the choice between making a game based on a story or gameplay it rubs of like a curse on the writers but also the players and where the expression that a game has “no narrative” is commonly used.
-That a game is said to have “no narrative” does not only mean that a game can be played without having to read the story related elements, but it also means that the developers have let go of the control of the narrative by marginalising everything that is considered to be related to a story based on the stylish elements of the ancestors of media.
+That a game is said to have “no narrative” does not only mean that a game can be played without having to read the story related elements, but it also means that the developers have let go of the control of the narrative by marginalising everything that is considered to be related to a story based on the stylistic elements of the ancestors of media.
 And if focusing exclusively on one form/shoe instead of letting the narrative be an assisting partner to the stylistic elements of a game one misses the possibility to create new patterns/shoes.